g00glen00b/dimitri.codes/content/posts/2017-02-03-2016-year-review/index.md

 title: "2016: Year in review"
 date: "2017-02-03"
 categories: ["General"]
+excerpt: "A bit later than usual, but here it is!
+The year in review of dimitr.im!
+(Yes, that's the site you're visiting right now) During this time of the year, people all around the world gather and review last year."
 ---

 A bit later than usual, but here it is!
 The year in review of [dimitr.im](https://dimitr.im)!
 (Yes, that's the site you're visiting right now) During this time of the year (though we're a bit too late), people all around the world gather and review last year.
 We, we jump onto that bandwagon and do the same thing!